top of page

 Material

-86"Modified LCD screen, Custom water basin, soil and plants (variable), media player, sound
+86"Modified LCD screen, Custom water basin, soil, sand and/or plants (variable), media player, sound

 Size